jimfinnis/jcf12/content/teaching/CS123/examples/2/index.md

 enough.
 Because this Logger is really a ConsoleLogger, the *performLog* in ConsoleLogger is the one that will run, and we'll see a message on the console.

-We could also write a class like this:
+We could write a FileLogger too, and I've put that in a [separate page]({{< ref "../../file/" >}}) because while it's quite long and involved, most of that complication isn't necessary to understanding the core idea of abstract classes.